Expert Tips on How to Stain a Deck for Long-Lasting Results

 So once you’ve decided that you’re going to put some stain on, the next step is to do it properly and effectively.
 Here, we’ll go through the process of staining your old or newly-built deck, including some things to know before you break out the brushes.

-Questions About Staining a Deck
+4 Common Questions About Staining a Deck

 While there’s definitely a right way (and some very wrong ones) to stain a deck, the good news is that with a bit of research and planning, you can easily get a professional finish on your own.
 Before you start, here are some important questions to consider:

-How much deck stain do I need?
+1) How much deck stain do you need?

 This is a tricky question, because it depends on a lot of factors – everything from the type of wood and how old it is to the colour, previous stain level, application method, or environment.
 Plus, every stain or sealer has a different coverage level.
 This site can help you calculate how much you’ll need.